Braundo/kubernetes-guide/docs/networking/dns.md

 As mentioned above, Kubernetes automatically configures each container in the cluster to be able to resolve the IP address of the *cluster DNS Service*.
 It also appends any relevant search domains to unqualified names.
 It performs these actions by populating the `/etc/resolv.conf` on every container.

 ClusterIPs exist on their own special Service network, so it takes a bit of work for traffic to get there.
-One thing to note is that every node in a cluster has a `kube-proxy` controller that creates IPVS rules any time a new Service is created.
+One thing to note is that every Node in a cluster has a `kube-proxy` controller that creates IPVS rules any time a new Service is created.
 The steps that occur after an application attempts to communicate with another application on the cluster is a series of routing steps that can be summarized as follows:

-1. The application container's default gateway routes the traffic to the **node** it is running on.
+1. The application container's default gateway routes the traffic to the **Node** it is running on.
-1. The node itself does not have a route to the Service network so it routes the traffic to the **node kernel**.
+1. The Node itself does not have a route to the Service network so it routes the traffic to the **node kernel**.
-1. The node kernel recognizes traffic intended for the service network (recall the IPVS rules) and routes the traffic to a healthy Pod that matches the label selector of the Service.
+1. The Node kernel recognizes traffic intended for the service network (recall the IPVS rules) and routes the traffic to a healthy Pod that matches the label selector of the Service.

 ## Namespaces